-Fluffy, intelligent, strong, energetic, easily trainable, hypoallergenic, non shedding and loyal – what more could anyone ask for in a dog!
-The Huskydoodle is a breed of dog with all of these traits and has started to become an increasingly popular doodle trend behind the Goldendoodle and Labradoodle.
+Fluffy, intelligent, strong, energetic, easily trainable, hypoallergenic, non shedding and loyal – what more could anyone ask for in a dog?!
+The Huskydoodle is a breed of dog with all of these traits and has started to become an increasingly popular doodle trend – right behind the Goldendoodle and Labradoodle.

-This is a relatively new breed of dog, and if you are considering one, then it is crucial to make sure that you can take care of both the poodle and husky aspects of the dog.
-Your dog will have varying levels of traits from both of these dogs and a strong working dog with a high level of intelligence can be a handful!
+The Huskydoodle is a relatively new breed of dog, and if you are considering purchasing or adopting one, then it is crucial to make sure that you can take care of both the Poodle and Husky traits of the dog.
+Your dog will have varying levels of traits from both of his parents, and a strong working dog with a high level of intelligence can be a handful!

 What Is A Huskydoodle?

 A Huskydoodle is a breed of dog with many nicknames – Siberpoo, Huskypoo, Poosky and Huskapoo, to name a few!
 A lot of cute names for a cute breed of dog, but they all boil down to one type of dog.
 A Siberian Husky crossed with a Poodle.